Gas Station (TypeScript)

 console.log(sponsoredResponse);

-// Sign the full transaction payload with the sender's key.
+// 2.
+Sign the full transaction payload with the sender's key.

-let senderSig = await TransactionBlock.from(sponsoredResponse?.txBytes).sign(
+let senderSig = await Transaction.from(sponsoredResponse?.txBytes).sign(

-{ signer: keyPairFromSecretKey }
+{ signer: keypair }

 );

-// and sender signatures for execution on the Sui network
+// and sender signatures, for execution on the Sui network

 let executeResponse = await nodeClient.executeTransactionBlock({